7 Tips to Improve Your Team Facilitation Skills

 For an Agile Team Facilitator, this is often one of the hardest skills to control, especially when the same facilitator role is also a peer member of the expert team.
 If there is content or opinion that you need to provide to the team, then clearly tell them that you’re stepping out of the role of Facilitator and into that of Participant.
 Move away from the front of the room, deliver your message, and then step back into the role of Facilitator.
 When you moderate the meeting in this manner, the team won’t become confused about your role or purpose.

 4. Practice Self-assessment and Self-Awareness

 In addition, there are many self-assessment tools available to you, such as Kantor Behavioral Profile, Myers Briggs and DiSC, which can provide invaluable feedback regarding your preferences and approaches to problem-solving.
-Before you step in front of a group, make sure that you understand yourself, first and foremost, and then use this knowledge to create a dynamic that maximizes your effectiveness as Facilitator.
+Before you step in front of a whole group of people, make sure that you understand yourself, first and foremost, and then use this knowledge to create a dynamic that maximizes your effectiveness as Facilitator.

-Remember, facilitation is not a static skill.
-Great Facilitators are continuously learning and adapting methods to improve success.
+Remember, the facilitation skill is not a static skill.
+Great facilitators are continuously learning and adapting methods to improve success.

 5. Maintain an Objective, Non-Defensive, Non-Judgmental Stance

 Successful facilitation requires active listening to what your team has to say in order to help you steer the process toward success.
 Losing objectivity during a meeting, or becoming defensive or judgmental during a discussion, can hinder your ability to “hear” what your team is saying.
 Remember, this is not about you – it’s about what the group needs to move forward toward a solution.
 Be aware of your personal “hot buttons” and design ways to manage them.

 6. Act with Integrity